tuddman/moarweba/README.md

 lein uberjar
 java -jar target/myproject-< VERSION >-standalone.jar start
 ```

-###  Motivation

-I write a bunch of web applications.
-Plus, I like Clojure.
-A lot.

-What has emerged is this loose collection of libraries and patterns that I've put together to quickly get up and running to get stuff done.

-This is primarily the basic structure I was repeatedly copying over from project to project.

 ### What's in the Box

 A fully RESTful Web Server, of course!